Piciorus-Ovidiu-Mihai/application-generator/README.md

   The Project Generator is a powerful and user-friendly application designed to empower developers by providing them with a competitive edge when starting new projects.
 With this application, developers can leverage predefined backend architecture templates and a wide range of frontend options that can be easily accessed through simple commands.

 ## 📷 Preview
+Welcome to the preview section of the application!
+Here, you'll find a sneak peek into the various pages and features of the project.
+Take a quick tour through the application to get a glimpse of what's in store:
+* Authentication Pages: Explore the seamless and secure login and registration processes that ensure your data remains protected.
 <p align="center">
   <img width="460" height="300" src="https://github.com/Piciorus-Ovidiu-Mihai/Photos/blob/master/pg-auth-module.png">
 </p>
+* Dashboard: Dive into our interactive dashboard, where you can manage your tasks, view statistics, and stay in control of your workflow.
 <p align="center">
   <img width="460" height="300" src="https://github.com/Piciorus-Ovidiu-Mihai/Photos/blob/master/pg-ionic-dashboard.png">
 </p>
+* About Us: Learn more about our team and the vision behind this project.
+Get to know the people working tirelessly to bring you this innovative solution.
 <p align="center">
   <img width="460" height="300" src="https://github.com/Piciorus-Ovidiu-Mihai/Photos/blob/master/pg-angular-aboutus.png">
 </p>
+I've included some screenshots to give you a visual overview.
+Feel free to explore further by cloning and running the application locally.
+For more details, please refer to the documentation.

 ## 💻 Architecture
 ### ⌨️ Clean Architecture